 #3 Will the Coating System Stay Adhered to The Existing Roof?

 Sometimes, a commercial roof will meet the first two criteria, but still shouldn’t be applied.
 This is because some roofs have situations where the existing roof will not stay on over time, and this means that a silicone coating on top will also not stay on.
 This can occur when a roof has been previously coated with a less effective product that will not hold its adhesion to the roof.
 This basically means that the coating underneath will flake off the roof.
 Also, some roofs are so poorly installed (believe it or not!) that they cannot be trusted to stay on the building.
 Roof coatings need to go over a sound roof in order to operate at the optimum level.

 A lot of customers worry about the warranty of a silicone coating system.
 Our silicone coatings come with a better warranty than you would get with a membrane roof installation.
 Why?
 The biggest reason is that our silicone system warranty does not have a ponding water exception in the warranty.
 Most membrane warranties will be voided if the water stays ponded on a roof for more than 48 hours (on sunny days).
 Silicone warranties do not have this clause because water does not affect the material.
 Water could stay in constant contact with silicone coatings for an indefinite amount of time without affecting the roof at all.

 Additionally, silicone-coating systems come with a 50-year product warranty through Gaco Western, our coating manufacturer.
 Their silicone coating, S-2000, does not deteriorate over time.
 This is because it is made from silica, which is the same as glass and sand.
 Silica doesn’t break down in UV light like all other roofing products.

 The experts at Parsons Roofing routinely work with business owners just like you who want cost-effective solutions for their roof needs.
-Contact us today or call us at 678-264-3686 to learn more about your options and to schedule a roof survey!
+Contact us today to learn more about your options and schedule a roof inspection!